-Name of Area Purpose Objectives Requirements North Subiaco Local · · To provide for a range of shops, offices, restaurants and other commercial outlets in defined town sites or activity centres; To maintain the compatibility with the general Residential Density Coding RAC0 Centre Centre is to accommodate a range of commercial and residential uses.
-Minimum Open Space (% of site) No minimum functioning principally as a shopping/service Maximum Plot Ratio Maximum plot ratio in accordance with the Scheme. node serving the Street Setback Nil to the Street and workers in the surrounding area and generally functioning at a smaller, more localised scale than streetscape, for new buildings in terms of scale, height, style materials, streetscape, for new buildings in terms of scale, height, style materials, street alignment and streetscape, for all new buildings in terms of scale, height, style materials, street ale than design of facades.
-Maximum Height (Street Interface) 1 Height of 4 storeys and 15.5 metres to the street interface.
-Additional Height Maximum 1 Additional Height maximum as per the Maximum Building Height Plan identified in Plan 2 and subject to Part 1 Section 5.3.3. development is not detrimental to amenity of adjoining owners or residential properties. detrimental to amenity of adjoining owners or Side Setback Nil for the height of the street interface.
+Name of Area Purpose Objectives Rec uirements The purpose of the North Subiaco Local Centre is to entre is to of shops, offices, Residential density coding RACO accommodate a range of commercial and residential uses, functioning principally restaurants and other commercial outlets in defined town sites or Minimum open space (% of site) No minimum as a shopping/service activity centres; Street setback Nil to street node serving the needs of residents and workers in the surrounding area and generally functioning at To maintain the compatibility with the general streetscape, Maximum height (street interface) Height of 4 storeys and 15.5 metres to the street interface. a smaller, more localised scale than the Subiaco town centre. for all new buildings in terms of scale, height, style materials, street alignment and design of facades.
+Additional height maximum Additional Height maximum as per the Maximum Building Height Plan identified in Plan 2 and subject to Part 1 Section 5.3.4.
+To ensure that development is not detrimental to amenity of adjoining owners or residential properties.
+Side setback Nil for the height of the street interface.
 Development above the street interface shall be setback from the side boundary by 3m.
-Rear Setback Nil for development up to two storeys.
+Rear setback Nil for development up to two storeys.
 Development above two storeys shall be setback by 6 metres.
 Where development abuts a land or Right of Way, development above two storeys shall be set back by 3 metres.
 All other development standards Subject to compliance with a Local Development Plan for the centre and the Residential Design Codes.